tytydraco/yessleep/out/I_found_my_twin_brothers_diary_and_it_was_terrifying.md

 He said that there was no point in delving any further into what our brother had written — that trying to understand it would only be tormenting ourselves with unfair expectations.
 He said we should just remember that our brother’s memory will live on in us and leave it at peace.

 To tell the truth, he and Tom were never close to each other, they were like strangers.
-Tom barely spoke to him, and when he did, it was a stilted, uncomfortable exchange.
+Carl barely spoke to him, and when he did, it was a stilted, uncomfortable exchange.
 His words were clipped and void of emotion.
-My twin and I shared a bond that Tom could never comprehend; it made him envious.
+My twin and I shared a bond that Carl could never comprehend; it made him envious.
 I could see the resentment in his eyes every time we exchanged glances.
 I was not surprised that he was so judgemental.

 Somehow he convinced me and I also dismissed it as just the ramblings of a troubled mind.
 But as I kept reading, the entries became even more disturbing.
 He wrote about hearing voices whispering his name in the middle of the night, about feeling a presence in his room, and about waking up to find scratches on his body.